 Temper remaining oil in the pan with 2 dried red Chillies,

 Add 1 teaspoon Nigella Seed aka Kalojire as well.

 Mix with a spatula and cook for 30 seconds on low flame till it emits the aroma of the spices.

 Now add Pumpkin cubes and cook on low flame.

-Add 1 Tsp.
-Turmeric Powder, 1 Tsp.
-Red Chili Powder as well.
+Add 1 teaspoon Turmeric Powder, 1 teaspoon Red Chili Powder as well.

 Mix again to incorporate spices and cook for 3 minutes on low flame.